XiaoTaoWang/HiC_pipeline/docs/source/quickstart.rst

 Correcting
 ==========
-Hi-C data can contain many different biases, some of known origin and others from an unknown origin.
+Hi-C data can contain many different biases, some from known origin and others from an unknown origin.
 There are two general approaches to Hi-C bias correction: explicit-factor methods [2]_ and matrix balancing methods [1]_. *runHiC* (hiclib) uses the matrix balancing algorithm called Sinkhorn–Knopp for bias correction.

 To correct our sample Hi-C data, type in the command below::

-    $ ?
+    $ runHiC correcting -H Raw-hg19

 - ``-H/--Heatmap``